Canvas Course Templates

 At the University of Oregon, we are committed to enhancing teaching and learning by providing faculty with tools that simplify course creation and improve the student experience.

 Canvas course templates are designed to save you time, ensure consistency, and incorporate best practices in instructional design and accessibility.
 Whether you’re teaching online, hybrid, or in-person, UO Online's Canvas course templates offer a flexible and structured approach to course design.
 This allows you to focus on what matters most—engaging your students and delivering high-quality education.
-Explore the three Canvas course templates developed by UO Online below and choose the one that best fits your instructional needs to create a dynamic, student-centered learning experience.
+Explore Canvas course templates developed by UO Online below and choose the one that best fits your instructional needs to create a dynamic, student-centered learning experience.

 Why Use a Template?